-Meal Plan: Students who live on campus are required to purchase the MVNU meal plan.
-Meal plan charges are listed above.
-A la carte meal rates are higher and are published in the Dining Commons.
+Food Plan: Students who live on campus are required to purchase the MVNU food plan.
+Food charges are listed above.
+A la carte food rates are higher and are published in the Dining Commons.

-Student Fee: This is used for technology improvements (WiFi expansion, computer lab upgrades, and campus bandwidth increases) and enhanced student programming.
+Student Fee: This is used for technology improvements (Wi-Fi expansion, computer lab upgrades, and campus bandwidth increases) and enhanced student programming.